The Plan

 We will accomplish this by reconnecting tidal influence to the wetland behind Similk Beach by excavating a tidal channel through the beach berm and road and a branching channel network inland.
 This will create a pocket estuary for juvenile Chinook salmon as they outmigrate from the Skagit River to the sea.

 Skagit County has partnered with us to complete this project.
-Satterlee Road is an important transportation and safety corridor for Skagit County, and the current failing pumphouse is an ongoing and expensive liability and maintenance headache for County government.
+Satterlee Road is an important transportation and safety corridor for Skagit County, and the current failing pumphouse is an ongoing liability and maintenance headache for County government.
 To maintain the road, it will need to be elevated above the high tide elevation and a bridge constructed over the tidal inlet.
 The failure-prone drainage pump will no longer be necessary as the area drains naturally with the tide.
 This design also accommodates 2ft sea level rise projections through 2100, building climate resilience into civil infrastructure.
-The County Commissioners have given their full official support to the project and its benefit to the fish, the Tribe, and the County.
+The County has given its full official support to the project and its benefit to the fish, the Tribe, and the County.

 Before/after modeled inundation extent and depths for the current highest astronomical tide based on preliminary excavation plan